scholarslab/scholarslab.github.io/collections/_posts/2026-03-19-gear-train-assemble.md

 # Somewhat Working

 I connected everything up, bolted in the gears, and plugged it in.
-And it works... sort of.
+And it works... mostly.

 <video controls width="600">
     <source src="/assets/post-media/critical-making-projects/3d-usa-map/gear-train/gears-moving.mp4" type="video/mp4">